-19. Annotations
+20. Annotations

-Annotations are similar to C# attributes and Java annotations.
-They are a simple mechanism for extending the P4 language to some limited degree without changing the grammar.
-To some degree they subsume C #pragmas.
+Annotations are a simple mechanism for extending the P4 language to some limited degree without changing the grammar.
 Annotations are attached to types, fields, variables, etc. using the @ syntax (as shown explicitly in the P4 grammar).
 Unstructured annotations, or just "annotations," have an optional body; structured annotations have a mandatory body, containing at least a pair of square brackets [].